inmemori/docs/README.md

 }
 ```

-You might want to save the `slug` attribute in your database.
-It's the Inmemori page ID, and is necessery for you to have if you want to access more advanced endpoint on our API.
+You might want to save the `_id` attribute in your database.

 ## Data Schemas